srobo/docs/programming/sr/vision/index.md

 ![A visual representation of Spherical coordinates.
 Source: SourceBots]({{ site.baseurl }}/images/content/vision/spherical.png)

-- r - The radial distance, the distance from the origin to the point, in metres.
+- r - The radial distance, the distance from the origin to the point, in millimetres.
 - θ (theta) - The angle from the azimuth to the point, in radians.
 - φ (phi) - The polar angle from the plane of the camera to the point, in radians.